-- (2) The RSO will conduct a quarterly review of the external radiation exposures of authorized users and workers to determine that their exposures are ALARA in accordance with the provisions of this program. - (3) The RSO will review radiation level surveys of unrestricted and restricted areas to decide if they were at ALARA levels during the previous quarter. - b.
-Education Responsibilities for ALARA Program - (1) The RSO will schedule briefings and educational sessions to inform workers of ALARA program efforts. - (2) The RSO will ensure that authorized users, workers, and ancillary personnel who may be exposed to radiation will be instructed in the ALARA philosophy.
-These persons will also be informed that management, the RSC, and the RSO are committed to implementing the ALARA concept. - c.
+- adherence to ALARA concepts.
+Reviews of specific procedures may be conducted on a more frequent basis. - (2) The RSO will conduct a quarterly review of the external radiation exposures of authorized users and workers to determine that their exposures are ALARA in accordance with the provisions of this program. - (3) The RSO will review radiation level surveys of unrestricted and restricted areas to decide if they were at ALARA levels during the previous quarter.

+Education Responsibilities for ALARA Program

+- (1) The RSO will schedule briefings and educational sessions to inform workers of ALARA program efforts. - (2) The RSO will ensure that authorized users, workers, and ancillary personnel who may be exposed to radiation will be instructed in the ALARA philosophy.
+These persons will also be informed that management, the RSC, and the RSO are committed to implementing the ALARA concept.

+c.
 Cooperative Efforts for Development of ALARA Procedures